swiftwasm/blog.swiftwasm.org/Content/posts/update-02-october-2020.md

 everyone to contribute to any of our repositories, and it doesn't require much prior experience with SwiftWasm if any at all.
 Bug fixes, feature additions, improved documentation and related changes are very much appreciated and allow our ecosystem to grow even more!

+## SwiftWasm documentation

+Our documentation was restructured and updated, and is now hosted on the [`book.swiftwasm.org`](https://book.swiftwasm.org) domain.
+Please file all feedback in the [`swiftwasm-book`](https://github.com/swiftwasm/swiftwasm-book) repository on GitHub, which hosts its source code.

 ## JavaScriptKit